|March 31, 2023|

 - When the serving team wins the rally, the player who served before, serves again.

-- When the receiving team wins the rally, it gains the right to serve and must rotate the server but does not have to rotate position on the court.
+- When the receiving team wins the rally, it gains the right to serve and must rotate the server.
+All players shall rotate one position clockwise.

 - Players on the receiving team cannot block or attack a serve.

 PLAYING THE BALL

 - In 6’s only the front 3 players are allowed to attack the net.

 - Each team is allowed a maximum of 3 successive contacts of the ball in order to return the ball to the opponent’s area.

 - Open hand dinks are illegal.
 An open hand allows the player to affect the direction of the ball by using fingertips in conjunction with the twist of the wrist.

 - Returning a serve with a set is illegal and must be “passed” with a bump (hands together below the wrist) or with your hands together (above the waist).

 - When setting the ball over the net, the players shoulders must be square to the direction of the set.